eprouveze/buddypress-group-clone/README.md

 - WordPress 5.0 or higher
 - BuddyPress 5.0 or higher
+- PHP 7.2 or higher

 ## Usage

-1. Navigate to the BuddyPress Groups page in the WordPress admin area
+1. Navigate to the BuddyPress Groups page in the WordPress admin area.
-2. Hover over a group and click the "Clone" button
+2. Hover over a group and click the "Clone" button.
-3. Alternatively, go to a group's management page and click the "Clone Group" button
+3. Alternatively, go to a group's management page and click the "Clone Group" button.
+4. Enter a name for the new group and select optional components to clone.
+5. Click "Clone Group" to complete the process.

 ## Frequently Asked Questions